project-gemmi/gemmi/docs/index.rst

 (we have the `fastest <https://github.com/project-gemmi/mmcif-benchmark>`_ open-source CIF parser).

-Gemmi is open-source (MPL_) and portable (Linux, Windows, MacOS).
+Gemmi is open-source (MPL_) and portable -- it runs on Linux, Windows, MacOS and even inside a web browser if compiled to WebAssembly.
 It is written in C++11, with Python (2 and 3) bindings, and with partial C and Fortran 2003 interface.
-A WebAssembly (and perhaps also JavaScript) port is under consideration.

 .. _MPL: https://www.mozilla.org/en-US/MPL/2.0/